-Does the Big Brand System blog look different today?
-This past weekend, I made a change to the Prose theme (affiliate link) from Studio Press, the creators of Genesis themes.
+This past weekend, I made a change to the Prose theme from Studio Press, the creators of Genesis themes.
 [NOTE: while I enjoyed using Prose, it’s no longer what I’m using.]

 There are lots of reasons to love Prose — it’s a theme that’s designed for people just like me, who want to be able to control the look of their sites, and who aren’t comfortable getting under the hood and tinkering with code.